 As such, Red Oceans already contain a number of competitors.
 You can think of the color red being used in the term red ocean because of the bloodbath that a highly competitive marketplace can sometimes feel like.
 A Red Ocean Strategy is a strategy which aims to fight and beat the competition.
 Red Ocean Strategies have the following common characteristics:

 A Red Ocean Strategy ultimately leads to an organization choosing to follow one of two strategies – differentiation or low cost.
 Whichever is chosen the organization must align all activities with one of these strategic directions.

-It is worth noting the organisations will move between blue oceans and red oceans over time.
-Successful trail-blazing organisations will attract competition, creating a red ocean.
+It is worth noting the organizations will move between blue oceans and red oceans over time.
+Successful trail-blazing organizations will attract competition, creating a red ocean.
 Within a red ocean where a bunch of competitors are fighting it out, eventually one of the companies will embrace innovation and change, creating a blue ocean and sustaining growth.

 Which is Better?
 A Red Ocean or a Blue Ocean?

 There are advantages and disadvantages to both a blue ocean and red ocean strategy.
 Let’s consider each in turn.